pabra/docker_awstats/README.md

 # README

 Awstats container based on `httpd:2.4-alpine` to keep it small.
-It's configures that way, so you can easily put a reverse proxy (like Nginx) in front.
+It's configured that way, so you can easily put a reverse proxy (like Nginx) in front.

 Read all about [awstats config](http://www.awstats.org/docs/awstats_config.html)